gdcho/ecocentives/README.md

 # Project Title
-BCIT CST COMP1800 Projects 1
+BCIT CST COMP 1800 Projects 1

 ## 1. Project Description
 A web-based application to encourage Canadians to practice environmentally-friendly habits with an incentive program, allowing users to complete recurring tasks while competing with one another to collect points for reward redemption.